eldonaldo/VRMeshViewer/README.md

 ## Runtime Requirements

-#### Windows

 * At least Oculus Rift Runtime 0.5.0 installed
-* At least Leap SDK 2.2.5 installed  and environment variable "LEAPSDK_DIR" set, pointing to the folder where the SDK resides.

-#### Mac OS X

-* At least Oculus Rift Runtime 0.5.0 installed
 * At least Leap SDK / Runtime 2.2.5 installed

 ## Compiling

+First, set an user and system environment variable called `LEAPSDK_DIR`, pointing to the folder where the Leap Motion SDK resides.

-Clone the repository and all dependencies (with `git clone --recursive`), run CMake to generate Makefiles or CMake/Visual Studio project files, and the rest should just work automatically.
+Then, clone the repository and all dependencies (with `git clone --recursive`), run CMake to generate Makefiles or CMake/Visual Studio project files, and the rest should just work automatically.